Analysis: A stunning draw as Democrats hold their own | Times Leader

 For the Republicans, Donald Trump and his conspiracy-laden politics were exposed anew as a problem, one that this time likely blocked his party from achieving much bigger gains in a nationwide election.
 Instead of celebrating a red tsunami on Wednesday, Republicans faced a new round of infighting over Trump’s role in the GOP and the red wave that wasn’t.

-“Every Republican in America this morning is waking up sick to their stomach,” said Republican strategist David Urban, a former Trump advisor.
+“Every Republican in America this morning is waking up sick to their stomach,” said Republican strategist David Urban, a former Trump adviser.
 “Live by Trump, die by Trump.”

 But in several key races, the candidates backed by Trump stumbled.